mikiehan/lab-starter/assignments/minilab0/README.md

 ### Check Course Calendar/Canvas for Due Dates
 By **setup** deadline
 * Submit 2 required screenshots specified in [setup README](../setup/README.md) to Canvas.
-* Fill out the team info above and push this updated README to your team repo.
+* Fill out the team info above and push this updated README to your team repository.

 By **checkpoint** deadline
 * Complete `TODO 0` through `TODO 5` in `Lab0_Notebook.ipynb`.